betamos/Snake-JS/README.md

 Snake JS
 ========
 Snake JS is a **one player simple 2D-game** written *purely in JavaScript* (without any frameworks).
 It is playable in modern web browsers.
 It is inspired by [the classical video game Snake][1] which could be played on some Nokia cell phones from the 90's.
+It uses the HTML5 canvas element for rendering.

 Instructions
 ------------